 This phrase is very tricky, which we find in literature, media, political speeches, and everyday life.
 Many people use it as a paradox to criticize one’s double standards and dual personalities that have contradicted in appearance and reality.
 We can often see its best usage against public servants and politicians who present their dual personalities in front of the public.
 It is also uttered by cynics when faced with the conundrums prevailing in politics.

 Literary Source of Fair is Foul, Foul is Fair

 “Fair is foul and fouls is fair: Hover through the fog and filthy air.”

-(Macbeth Act I- Scene I, 12-13)
+(Macbeth, Act I- Scene I, 12-13)

-First time, we hear this phrase in the opening scene, where witches utter this phrase in the twelfth line of Act I, Scene I, in order to trap Macbeth by predicting his future falsely for causing turmoil.
-Then Macbeth uses the phrase and later it echoes on different occasions with different meanings.
-Simply, for witches it means whatever is fair to a common man is foul to them and what is foul to a common man is fair to them.
+The first time we hear this phrase is in the opening scene, where witches utter this phrase in the twelfth line of Act I, Scene I, in order to trap Macbeth by predicting his future falsely.
+Then Macbeth uses the phrase, and later it echoes on different occasions with different meanings.
+Simply, for witches it means whatever is fair to a common man is foul to them, and what is foul to a common man is fair to them.